steveseguin/electroncapture/README.md

 <img src="https://user-images.githubusercontent.com/2575698/80891745-290d3000-8c94-11ea-85c4-ae0e7cd1ec19.png " alt="" data-canonical-src="https://user-images.githubusercontent.com/2575698/80891745-290d3000-8c94-11ea-85c4-ae0e7cd1ec19.png " style="display:inline-block" height="300" />

 If you right-click the application, you'll get a context menu with additional options.
 Changing resolutions dynamically is an option, for example.

+### Screen-share, global hotkeys, and user-prompts

+Starting with version 1.6.0, to enable screen-share support and some other features, the app needs Node Integration enabled; aka, Elevated Privileges.
+This will allow remote websites to run node-based code, which is a security concern if visiting untrusted websites.

+You can enable Elevated Privileges for the app via the command line with `--node 1` or in the app by right-clicking and selecting "Elevate Privileges" from the context-menu.

+Global Hotkeys, such as CTRL+M, are supported.
+CTRL+M will mute the mic, in the most recently opened window.

+Some features, like Screen Sharing, are only supported with OBS.Ninja v17 and newer, along with requiring Elevated Privileges to be enabled in the Electron Capture app.

 ### Audio Output